Jaseci-Labs/jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/bi_enc/README.md

 ## **Walk through**

 ### **1. Praparing dataset**
-For this tutorial, we are going to leverage the biencoder for intent classification, which is categorizing an incoming text into a one of predefined intents. for demonstration purpose, we are going to use the SNIPS dataset as an example here. [snips dataset](https://huggingface.co/datasets/snips_built_in_intents).
+For this tutorial, we are going to leverage the bi-encoder for intent classification, which is categorizing an incoming text into a one of predefined intents. for demonstration purpose, we are going to use the SNIPS dataset as an example here. [snips dataset](https://huggingface.co/datasets/snips_built_in_intents).

-SNIPS is a popular intent classificawtion datasets that covers intents such as ` [
+SNIPS is a popular intent classification datasets that covers intents such as ` [
     "BookRestaurant",
     "ComparePlaces",